VDBWRAIR/ngs_mapper/doc/source/analysis.rst

 #.
 Run the :doc:`scripts/runsamplesheet` script on the modified samplesheet
     * **Note**: As of right now, you will have to manually remove the existing project directories that you want to rerun.
 #.
 Regenerate graphics for all samples
     * The -norecreate tells it not to recreate the qualdepth.json for each sample which is very time consuming.
-The reran samples should already have recreated their qualdepth.json files when :py:mod:`runsample.py <miseqpipeline.runsample>` was run on them.
+The reran samples should already have recreated their qualdepth.json files when :py:mod:`runsample.py <ngs_mapper.runsample>` was run on them.

         .. code-block:: bash